Hindolch/The-drifter/README.md

 ## Contributing

-Ideas, bug reports, pull requests, cursed techniques, and questionable Domain concepts are welcome.
+Ideas, bug reports, pull requests, cursed techniques, and more fictional add-ons be it domain concepts or others are always welcomed.

 Fork the repository, experiment recklessly, and submit a PR.